 In the diagram below of a Volkswagen Golf 6 2.0 tdi, the component code G70 indicates the digital air mass meter.

-- Pin 1 of the mass air flow sensor is connected to pin 18 of the engine-ECU.
+- Pin 1 of the mass air flow meter is connected to pin 18 of the engine ECU.
 This is the signal wire over which the air mass meter sends the measured value to the ECU;

 - Pin 2: signal wire from the air temperature sensor.
 This sensor is integrated in the mass air flow sensor housing;